 Each negative experience is like a gut punch to an unsuspecting prospect.
 And worse, the punches are cumulative, with each successive punch wounding your credibility more, and leading to yet another reason why you must eliminate such trust-busters: the halo effect.

 Or, how about this: you attend a networking meeting, and notice a scary-looking dude in the back of the room.
 (Scary is subjective, so I'll let you imagine what it means to you.)
-Later, you wind up talking, and find that he's a soft-spoken gentleman--AND your ideal client!
+Later, the two of you wind up talking, and you find that he's a soft-spoken gentleman--AND your ideal client!
 He needs what you offer, signs up with you or buys your product, and becomes a source of much revenue and many referrals.